 The program addresses the broad range of Christian experience, with a particular emphasis on the Catholic tradition.

-Christianity and Culture may be taken as a minor, major, or specialist program.
+Christianity and Culture may be taken as a minor or major program.
 Christianity and Culture is an undergraduate program only.
 Students in the Faculty of Arts and Science of the University of Toronto may enrol in the program at the end of their first year.
 All students in the Faculty of Arts and Science are welcome in the program and its individual courses.

 Christianity and the Arts Lecture

 An annual public lecture, held in April, by a scholar or practitioner in the field of Christianity and literature, music, poetry.
-The 2014 lecture was given by Fr.
-Dan Donovan of St. Michael's College.
+The 2015 lecture was given by film critic and Director of the Pauline Center for Media Studies, Sr. Rose Pacatte.

 The Rabanus Project is a social club for students, faculty, staff and alumni associated with the program which sponsors a range of enjoyable events that encourage members to consider the place of Christianity in cultures past and present: lectures, discussion, films, and cultural outings.